FundingCircle/jackdaw/doc/client.md

 `Consumer`<sup>[2](#consumerapi)</sup> APIs and provides functions for building or unpacking some of the supporting objects like Callbacks, Serdes, ConsumerRecords etc.

-Higher level concepts in the kafka ecosystem like Kafka Streams, Kafka Connect, and KSQL all build on these core APIs so acquiring a deep understanding will be rewarded with increased understanding of the many associated technologies.
+Higher level concepts in the Kafka ecosystem like Kafka Streams, Kafka Connect, and KSQL all build on these core APIs so acquiring a deep understanding will be rewarded with increased understanding of the many associated technologies.